 Nadine has been the head coach of the FLYRS since 2011.
 Having competed competitively in the sport previously, she brings knowledge and enthusiasm to push our rowers to the next level.
 Nadine began rowing back in University and has competed at the national level.
 Not only a coach for our club, Nadine is also a nutritionist and regularly brings her knowledge of health to the rowers ensuring they not only are improving their skills but that they also are taking care of themselves.
 Nadine brings a positive attitude and competitive spirit to coaching the rowers that inspires them to be their best at all times.

 Tanner is the newest member of the FLYRS coaching team, having started in 2018.
 He is also an alumni, having rowed as a FLYR throughout high school.
 Tanner is currently studying Kinesiology and Urban Forestry at the University of British Columbia and is a member of the University Varsity Rowing Team.
 He has competed in many regattas throughout his rowing career, all the way up to the International level and brings his vast experience to the FLYRS.
-Tanner is still rowing competitively, giving him a unique perspective as an athlete and a coach.He conveys that knowledge to all members of the FLYRS team, so they strive to achieve their potential.
+Tanner's competitive rowing experience gives him a unique perspective as an athlete and a coach.He conveys that knowledge to all members of the FLYRS team, so they strive to achieve their potential.